Language selection

 Derogatory geographical names

 Provinces, territories and some federal departments hold jurisdiction for geographical naming activities.
-When provincial and territorial naming authorities are made aware of the inappropriateness or derogatory nature of certain place names, the naming authority addresses the issue according to policies and procedures specific to the jurisdiction.
+When naming authorities are made aware of the inappropriateness or derogatory nature of certain place names, the naming authority addresses the issue according to policies and procedures specific to the jurisdiction.

-Provincial and territorial naming authorities receive requests to name or rename geographical features on a regular basis.
-Names that are officially adopted are added to the national names database.
+Naming authorities receive requests to name or rename geographical features on a regular basis.
+Names that are officially adopted by these naming authorities are added to the national names database.

 What we are doing